beala/irm/README.md

     cat irm.sh >> ~/.bashrc

-Or you can import it by appending it to a `~/.bash_functions` file:
+Or you can add it to another file:

     cat irm.sh >> ~/.bash_functions

-And then importing it into your `.bashrc` file:
+And then import it into your `.bashrc` file by appending:

     if [ -f ~/.bash_functions ]; then
         . ~/.bash_functions
     fi

+You can configure which directory is the trashcan by setting the `$TRASH` variable in the script.